 Stir To mix with a spoon or whisk in a circular motion to blend or evenly cook ingredients.

 Stoneground flour or meal A stone mill, also known as a grist mill, grinds a variety of grains using buhr stones instead of steel rollers; the flour or meal texture varies from coarse to fine.
 The flour or meal is not nutritionally superior to roller milling but is usually sold freshly milled or as close to fresh as possible.
 Two examples: Marion Milling, Kansas City, MO and The Grain Shed, Spokane, WA.

 Straight dough All (yeast dough) ingredients are mixed together in the order the formula or recipe directs until a smooth, stretchy dough is formed.
 Dough should be about 80- 82° F. when mixed.
 It is then fermented for 1 to 2 hours at 80- 85° F., punched and so on.

-No-time straight dough Same method, but oxidizing and reducing agents are added so very little fermentation is needed.
-In home baking, higher water temperatures (up to 130° F.) are used with fast rising yeast to make “no- time” yeast dough (10 minute rising time).
+No-time straight dough A commercial method, includes oxidizing and reducing agents added so very little fermentation is needed.
+In home baking, fast rising or instant yeasts will simulate this method by using higher water temperatures (up to 130° F.) to make “no- time” yeast dough (10 minute rising time).
+See Platinum Yeast.